-By 2020, over 50% of consumer mobile interactions will be in contextualized, “hyper-personal” experiences based on past behaviour and current, real-time behaviour.
+By 2020, over 50% of consumer mobile interactions will be contextualized, “hyper-personal” experiences based on past behavior and current, real-time behavior.

 Though it is really great to have personalized mobile interactions, mobile app developers have to have advanced tactics to track them.
 Firebase provides you a fascinating feature that is Firebase Analytics which is free, simple & easy to implement.

 Firebase Analytics integration includes reporting for distinct events that you have defined using the Firebase Android SDK.
 Firebase Analytics helps you to understand how the user behaves or how the user interacts with your application.
 Using this you are able to track app user screens, monetize your app, analyze your business growth, user engagement, etc.